rl544/Coding-Practice/README.md

-# Coding-Practice-B-
+# Coding-Practice
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This repository is my practice notes.